 One thing I appreciate with TCI is that they are putting you in front.
-It is your own, and they are showing you greater financial commitments and disbursements were better able to implement FP interventions.

-the way to do it so that if they are not there you can continue to do it. -State B LGA Leader
+It is your own, and they are showing you the way to do it so that if they are not there you can continue to do it. -State B LGA Leader